MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 **Experience for users with both Forms and Forms Pro licenses**

 If you have licenses for both Forms and Forms Pro, and have created surveys in Forms Pro, you are redirected to the Forms home page.
-The following message is displayed till August 30, 2020.
-You can choose to go to Dynamics 365 Customer Voice or stay in Forms.
-You'll not be able to switch to Forms Pro from Forms.
+You can choose to go to Dynamics 365 Customer Voice or stay in Forms till August 30, 2020.
+However, you'll not be able to switch to Forms Pro from Forms.

 ![Forms Pro move message](media/forms-pro-move-message.png "Forms Pro move message")